 Mule Canyon Interpretive Site

-The Mule Canyon Interpretive Site is a complex of ancestral Puebloan structures located on Cedar Mesa in Southeastern Utah.
-Well preserved Pueblo structures found at this site are over 700 years old.
-The complex includes above-ground and underground dwellings: a kiva and tower which have been excavated and stabilized as well as a block of twelve rooms.
+The Mule Canyon Interpretive Site is a complex of ancestral Puebloan structures located on Cedar Mesa in southeastern Utah.
+Well-preserved Pueblo structures found at this site are over 700 years old.
+The complex includes above-ground and underground dwellings, including a kiva and tower that have been excavated and stabilized as well as a block of 12 rooms.
 The BLM has constructed a canopy to protect the kiva.
-Interpretive signing and vault toilets are provided.
-The site is accessible and well signed on the highway.
-The site is open year round and there is no admission fee.
+Interpretive panels and vault toilets are provided.

 Phone